writethedocs/www/docs/blog/2023-community-kickoff.rst

 The members are the team leads of each of the Write the Docs team, as well as the conference chairs of our various conferences.
-Our goal is to have meetings quarterly where we all share the status of what we're working on, and any help that we could use in keeping the various teams functioning effectively.
+Our goal is to have meetings quarterly where we all share the status of what we're working on, and request any help that we could use in keeping the various teams functioning effectively.
-We're hoping that having more defined communication will help people feel more connected and supported in the work we're all doing.
+We're hoping that having more defined communication will help the community teams (mostly run by volunteers) to feel more connected and supported in the work we're all doing.

 You can see the full set of changes in `pull request 1811 <https://github.com/writethedocs/www/pull/1811>`_.